kaixindeken/home-task-serverless/Goal-3/README.md

 docker run --rm -v /path/to/dev:/dev runtime -c -t=test -s=reverse
 ```

+With Topic `test` and consuming script `reverse`.

-or a producer:
+Or a producer:

 ```bash
 docker run --rm -v /path/to/dev:/dev runtime -p -t=test
 ```

-> You also can customize your input and output file path.
+With Topic `test`.

+>The input message was taken in /dev/stdin
+>
+>The output message was taken in /dev/stdout

-Related image is now uploaded to docker hub, and it can be pulled with command below
+Related image is now uploaded to docker hub, and it can be pulled with command below:
 ```bash
 docker pull kaixindeken/runtime
 ```